 Remember when we were only allowed to stroll within one kilometre of our home, and when no bars, no restaurants and only a few shops were open?
-A beauty of being restricted to roaming nothing but the streets is that it led to one woman to documenting the open-air art gallery on her doorstep in the neighbourhood of Tetuán.
+It led to one woman documenting the open-air art gallery on her doorstep in the neighbourhood of Tetuán.

 Zoom out of Madrid on Google satellite view and red clusters begin to emerge.
 Between grey, gridded avenues and barren parks, see clusters of winding narrow streets with red roof tiles and tiny plazas, which were once independent towns with their own culture, economy and architecture.
 Today, even though they lie well within the city limits of Madrid, they remain different.